VulcanJS/Vulcan/packages/vulcan-ui-material/readme.md

 | `disableMatchParts`   | bool   | Prevent highlighting of matched sub-strings |
 | `autoComplete`        | string | Autocomplete is turned off by default |

-In addition, the `options` that you pass to any select control have additional properties supported by **MuiSuggest**:
+In addition, the `options` that you pass to any select control have additional properties supported by **FormSuggest**:

 | Property              | Type   | Description  |
 | --------------------- | ------ | ------------ |